GluuFederation/docs-ce-prod/3.1.2/source/developer-guide/script-debugging.md

 ## Prepare Eclipse.

-  1. Install PyDev Eclispe plugin from Eclipse Markeplace
+  1. Install the PyDev Eclispe plugin from the Eclipse Markeplace
-  1. Open Debug perspective.
+  1. Open Debug perspective
-  1. Start the remote debugger server.
-Menu: PyDev->Start Debug Server.
+  1. Start the remote debugger server by navigating to `Menu` > `PyDev` > `Start Debug Server`

 ## Prepare CE